-We Tried $639 Worth Of Moisturizer—& Here's What We Thought
+12 Editor-Approved Moisturizers To Quench Thirsty Skin

 Moisturizer, then, is as crucial to your quality of life as a S'well bottle, or owning a Brita filter, or having a Smartwater sponsorship, like Jennifer Aniston.
 (Which is to say: great if you can swing it, but as long as you have access to clean drinking water, that's all that really matters.)
 And, as with water varietals, there are countless different moisturizers on the market; some subtly different, others markedly so, at a wide range of price points, to suit nearly any taste.

-So we tried $639 worth of them, on all different skin types and with only the highest standards.
+So we tried tons of them, on all different skin types and with only the highest standards.
 (Consider us the water sommeliers of the skin-care world.)
-Ahead, the five formulas that made the cut — and the one that really quenched our thirst, and emerged victorious in our 2018 Beauty Innovator Awards.
+Ahead, the 12 formulas that really quenched our thirst — including the ones that emerged victorious in our latest Beauty Innovator Awards.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.